Speedin' Bullet 2 Heaven: Background and recording

-Music and lyrics
+Composition

+Overview

 Music critics compared Speedin' Bullet 2 Heaven to Nirvana (pictured); Kid Cudi also credited the documentary film Kurt Cobain: Montage of Heck (2015) with inspiring the album.

 Speedin' Bullet 2 Heaven is a 26-track double album, with its first disc ("Side A") containing the main, 18-track album and the second ("Side B") containing 8 bonus tracks of demos and outtakes.
 Musically, the album marked a departure from the hip-hop sound of Cudi's previous albums.
 Music critics predominately described it as alternative rock, grunge, indie rock, punk rock and lo-fi.
 Cudi described the album as "alternative".
 Cudi employs singing, groaning, and crooning throughout the album, and applies Auto-Tune to his vocals on "Melting".
 According to Chris Mench of Complex, its songs lack traditional structures and "end up feeling more like unfiltered bursts of emotion".
 Kris Ex of Billboard writes that Cudi "differentiates things raging up and down emotional scales, mores than musical ones[sic]."
 Its tracks are interspersed by four skits featuring Mike Judge voicing the titular characters of his animated sitcom, Beavis and Butt-Head.

 Adam Isaac Kintoff of The Source and HotNewHipHops Maxwell Cavaseno compared Speedin' Bullet 2 Heavens direction to WZRD, Cudi's previous rock music project with Dot da Genius, and its 2012 debut album.
 Ex viewed the album as more of a stylistic "hard left turn" for Cudi than a departure in light of this.
 Matthew Ramirez of Pitchfork considered it to be a more "unfiltered and unpolished" album compared to WZRD, a sentiment also shared by David Jefferies of AllMusic, who described its production as "minimal".
 Mench and Chris Tart, also of HotNewHipHop, compared the album to the American rock band Nirvana.
 In discussing the album, Cavaseno mentioned Cudi's past admiration for the band's frontman Kurt Cobain, whom is given a shout out on "Man in the Night".
 In 2024, Cudi credited the Brett Morgen documentary film Kurt Cobain: Montage of Heck (2015) with inspiring Speedin' Bullet 2 Heaven and "[expanding his] mind as an artist."
 Darryl Sterdan of the Toronto Sun also viewed the album as Cudi's "answer to Montage of Heck".

+I was the darkest—I was darker than Man on the Moon II.
+I felt like I was living the right way, but I still felt empty inside.
+People look up to me, but I'm not a happy person.
+So a lot of the time, I felt like a fraud, and that's what drove me to the dark side of what I was dealing with.